curv3d/curv/docs/Mesh_Export.rst

 OBJ files are accepted by most popular 3D printer software and mesh processing programs.
 (The only exception I've found so far is ``openscad``.)

+Mesh export provides a way to visualize models whose distance function is not Lipschitz-continuous.
+These are typically algebraic implicit functions.
+There are examples in `<../examples/mesh_only>`_.

 Tweaking parameters to get a better mesh
 ----------------------------------------
 When you convert a Curv shape to a mesh, you are creating an approximation